abuabdul/NasaExplorerAPI/README.md

 ```
 Notes:
 - `FRONTEND_ORIGIN` can be a comma-separated list for multiple origins.
-- `NODE_ENV` defaults to production in container; you don’t need to set it.
+- `NODE_ENV` defaults to production in container; you don't need to set it.

 ### 3) Deploy
 ```bash
 flyctl deploy
 ```
-Fly will build using the Dockerfile’s production stage and release the app.
+Fly will build using the Dockerfile's production stage and release the app.

 ### 4) Verify
 ```bash